Frozen Shoulder Surgery and

 Tendonitis, strained muscles, torn ligaments and overall joint pain can often occur at the same time - weakening not only your shoulder joint capsule, but also all of the soft tissue surrounding your shoulder in your weakened joint.

 The answer is simple.
 Your body can heal itself and it's the blood in your body that makes it all happen.
 Your blood is how everything that's good inside of you is transported directly to your damaged tissue.
-Your blood carries oxygen, nutrients, water and antibodies right to the source of your injury and pain.
+Your blood carries oxygen, nutrients and water right to the source of your injury and pain.
 Bringing proper blood flow to your shoulder is essential to healing.

 Promoting blood flow around injured tissue to help the body heal itself is a concept that's been used for centuries.
 Oxygen and nutrients, carried in your own blood, are critical for the body to heal itself.
 Without proper blood flow, recovery from your frozen shoulder surgery will be delayed...
 Sometimes for a very long period of time.